 Do I need travel insurance for Thailand?

-How much does travel insurance for Thailand cost from AU?
+How much does travel insurance for Thailand cost from Australia?

-Does travel insurance cover motorbike accidents in Thailand?
+Will my insurance cover a motorbike accident in Thailand?

 Ready to Compare Travel Insurance for Thailand?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Thai holiday - it's 100% free.
+Compare travel insurance from Australia's top providers in under 2 minutes.
+Find the right cover for your Thai holiday - it is 100% free to compare.

 Compare Estimates